The lantern shield

 1. The lantern shield would seem like a very dangerous weapon for its wielder.
 Maybe your chain mail would protect you, especially worn over a good haubergeon of leather, but any lantern inside the shield with oil in it is more deadly to the carrier than the foe.
 Swinging that shield will cause the oil to slosh and perhaps spill out, and burning hot oil is gonna ruin anybody’s day or night.
 A good hard blow on the shield would probably break the lantern with the same effect, but you get flying glass as well as flaming oil when it shatters.
 Nope, you couldn’t talk me into carrying one of those things.

-• Just so.
+• Hah!
 I think it says a lot that you see so few of them.
 I found like two other examples online.

 Combination weapons, like combination tools, are never as good as the real things separately.
 Give me a sword, shield, and lantern over the Lantern Shield.